linaro-its/documentation-solutions-hub/docs/source/cli/seat.rst

 * ``-p`` or ``--permission``

   Specifies a permission ID to grant.
-Flag can be used more than once.
+Multiple permissions can be provided, separated by commas.

 * ``-t`` or ``--target``

   Specifies a target ID - either a subscription ID or a resource ID.
-Flag can be used more than once.
+If specifying resource IDs, multiple IDs can be provided, separated by commas.

 * ``-s`` or ``--seat``